Cleancodefactory/BindKraft/Documentation/WindowClasses/IWindowBehavior.md

 **get_uniquecallback**

     This is implemented in `WindowBehaviorBase` by default as a callback that compares behaviors by their class.
+The callback is of the kind accepted by the methods of IAttachedWindowBehaviors

 ## Remarks